Dam: Middle Ages

+Shāh Abbās Arch (Persian: طاق شاه عباس), also known as Kurit Dam, is the thinnest arch dam in the world and one of the oldest arch dams in Asia.
+It was constructed some 700 years ago in Tabas county, South Khorasan Province, Iran.
+It stands 60 meters tall, and in crest is a one meter width.
+Some historians believe the dam was built by Shāh Abbās I, whereas others believe that he repaired it.

 In the Netherlands, a low-lying country, dams were often built to block rivers to regulate the water level and to prevent the sea from entering the marshlands.
 Such dams often marked the beginning of a town or city because it was easy to cross the river at such a place, and often influenced Dutch place names.
 The present Dutch capital, Amsterdam (old name Amstelredam), started with a dam on the river Amstel in the late 12th century, and Rotterdam began with a dam on the river Rotte, a minor tributary of the Nieuwe Maas.
 The central square of Amsterdam, covering the original site of the 800-year-old dam, still carries the name Dam Square.